Self-care. You hear a lot about it, but what is it, really?

 This is my life now.

 Those of you who know me and follow me on social media know that I’ve been singing the praises of “minimalism” lately.
 And while I’m sure it makes me sound like some sort of combination of preachy bitch and millennial vegan hipster, I can’t help it – it has been a total game-changer.
+(Check out my 7 life-changing tips for living more minimally here).

 I’ve posted often on my struggles with depression and anxiety.
 Part of it, I believe, is because depression and anxiety are genetically encoded in my DNA.
 I have a strong family history of depression, and I unfortunately inherited the gene.
 Part of it may also have to do with my less than ideal childhood.
 I won’t get into details, here, but suffice it to say: I didn’t get the love I needed as a child.